colin-zgf/RL-Algorithms/ACER.md

 2. Update the value by correcting the error to move toward the goal: $Q(s_{t},a_{t}) \leftarrow Q(s_{t},a_{t})+\alpha \delta_{t}$.
 In other words, the incremental update on $Q$ is proportional to the TD error: $\Delta Q(s_{t},a_{t})=\alpha \delta_{t}$.

 Controlling the variance and stability of off-policy estimators is notoriously hard.
-Importance sampling is one of the most popular approaches for offpolicy learning.
+Importance sampling is one of the most popular approaches for off-policy learning.
 When the rollout is off policy, we need to apply importance sampling on the Q update:

 $$\Delta Q^{imp} (s_{t}, a_{t}) = \gamma^{t}  \frac{\pi(a_{1}\mid s_{1}) \pi(a_{2}\mid s_{2}) \cdots \pi(a_{t}\mid s_{t})}{\beta(a_{1}\mid s_{1}) \beta(a_{2}\mid s_{2}) \cdots \beta(a_{t}\mid s_{t})} \delta_{t}\tag{4}$$